VachaLab/gorder-manual/src/other_options.md

 ## Overwrite

 By default, `gorder` does not overwrite output files.
-Before writing an output file (or creating an output directory for the order maps), any existing file (or directory) with the same name is backed up.
-You can change this behavior by specifying the overwrite option in the input YAML file:
+Before writing an output file (or creating an output directory for the ordermaps), any existing file (or directory) with the same name is backed up.
+You can change this behavior by specifying the `overwrite` option in the input YAML file:

 ```yaml
 overwrite: true